Kash’s Corner: How a Porous Border Facilitates Narcoterrorism

 Well, so this is actually a very interesting question.

-We're both uh children of immigrants.
+We're both children of immigrants.

-Um, so there's this there this there's this question.
+Now, so there's this question.

-Uh would you agree with that characterization?
+Would you agree with that characterization?

 I think that's absurd.